 The following translation and notes is designed to illustrate some points of source and structure in the Genesis creation stories.
 It is not intended as a full exposition of the various issues involved, but rather as a tool to help understand them.
 I discuss issues of the historical-critical method further in the Participatory Study Series pamphletWhat is Biblical Criticism? available from Energion Publications.
+Some of the books I recommend for studying this issue can be found in my Aerbook store.

 The translation is mine, and I have done some things to try to clarify the structure even though this often results in a less natural translation in English.
 I do not recommend my translation for reading comfort, but I believe it does well in helping to answer the questions often posed about this text: